Adrianchin/AWS_SSA-03/README.md

 - Cross zone load balancing - Where load balancers in front of your AZ will distribute loads across their AZ
 - Accounts for all load across AZs.
 If turned off, the distribution will be considered ONLY within the AZ the node resides in
   - Used when you have a layer with multiple AZs for HA
+  - ALB - Always turned on by default
-  - Requires it to be turned on.
+  - NLB and GLB - Requires it to be turned on.
   - If turned off, it will only Load Balance between the AZ the node resides in

 #### AWS Health